 Last updated March 5, 2020

 We are always checking to make sure our list of recyclables matches the current recycling markets and sorting technologies.

-Recycling relies on you putting the right things in the recycling bin.
-Follow the recycling tips below to make sure the recyclables from Kitsap County are made into new products and stay out of the landfill.
+Recycling relies on you to put the right things in the recycling bin.
+Follow the recycling tips below to make sure recyclables coming from Kitsap County are made into new products and stay out of the landfill.

 (if empty, clean, and dry)